 We find the lion’s mane jellyfish species in the colder Arctic5, North Atlantic, and North Pacific oceans.
 They are also present in the Gulf of Mexico.
 They live within the first 65 feet of the ocean’s surface, where they feed on other jellyfish in addition to small fish and zooplankton.
 A lion's manes venom and size do not protect them from predators like sea turtles, larger fishes, and birds.

 The lion’ mane jellyfish lives for about a year.
 It is not uncommon to see a lion’s mane jellyfish washed ashore.
-That mainly occurs because when the jellyfish nears the end of its life, it comes really close to the shore, hiding in sheltered areas with other individuals.
+That mainly occurs because when the jellyfish nears its life's end, it comes close to the shore, hiding in sheltered areas with other individuals.
 The tide often washes some of them ashore.

 Considered the most venomous marine animal, the Australian box jellyfish sting is no joke9.
 It can cause paralysis, cardiac arrest, and death within a few minutes.
 This jellyfish, also called the sea wasps, is one of the box jellyfish species with venoms strong enough to kill humans.